When I was a student (2003-2009), my classmates and I didn’t have any Digital tablet at school to practice on.

 For screen tablet,

 I didn’t have the opportunity to try other brands than Wacom.
-If you guys have some experience with them, I would be glad to receive your recommendation in the comments.
+If you guys have some experience with them such as HUION digital tablets, I would be glad to receive your reviews and impressions in the comments.

 The minimum size I recommend for Wacom screen tablet is 15”.